Temporary public art commission for Plymouth Art Weekender 2019 with a focus on local engagement

-Artists are invited to submit their work for consideration for a commission to be realised in Plymouth City Centre as part of the Weekender which takes place 28th / 29th / 30th September 2018.
+Artists are invited to submit their proposals for consideration for a commission to be realised in Union Street area as part of the Weekender which takes place 27th / 28th / 29th September 2019.
+There are a number of requirements for this call, so please read the brief carefully.

 About Plymouth Art Weekender

 Plymouth Art Weekender is an ambitious three day event that takes place annually across the city.
 The Weekender confidently celebrates Plymouth, its people and the visual arts, promoting the city as an exciting contemporary art destination.
-Initiated by Visual Arts Plymouth, a voluntary group of artists and organisers active in the city, PAW showcases a wide and diverse range of activity for all ages, with events and exhibitions throughout the city drawing large audiences from Plymouth & beyond.
+Initiated by Visual Arts Plymouth CIC, a voluntary group of artists and organisers active in the city, PAW showcases a wide and diverse range of activity for all ages, with events and exhibitions throughout the city drawing large audiences and artists from Plymouth & beyond.

 - working with particular group/groups who you identify in your proposal to develop the work